Normal Function

 Melanoma

-MITF gene variants (also called mutations) have also been found in people with an aggressive form of skin cancer called melanoma.
-Most of these variants are somatic, meaning that they occur during a person's lifetime and are present only in cells that give rise to the melanoma.
-Occasionally the variant is inherited and is found in every cell of the body (known as a germline variant).
+Genetic changes that contribute to disease are called pathogenic variants.
+Pathogenic variants in the MITF gene have been found in people with an aggressive form of skin cancer called melanoma.
+Most of these variants are somatic, meaning that they occur during a person's lifetime and are present only in the cells that give rise to melanoma.
+Occasionally, MITF gene variants that are associated with melanoma are inherited and are found in every cell of the body.
+These are known as germline variants.

-Some of the MITF gene variants associated with melanoma increase cell growth and division (proliferation) directly.
-Other variants have an indirect effect, increasing the activity (expression) of other genes involved in proliferation and resulting in the abnormal cell growth that occurs in melanoma.
+Some of the MITF gene variants that are associated with melanoma increase the rate of cell growth and division (proliferation) directly.
+Other variants have an indirect effect, increasing the activity of other genes that are involved in proliferation.
+This causes the abnormal cell growth that occurs in people with melanoma.

 More About This Health ConditionTietz syndrome

-MITF gene variants have been identified in people with Tietz syndrome, which is characterized by profound hearing loss from birth, fair skin, and light-colored hair.
+Pathogenic variants in the MITF gene can cause a condition called Tietz syndrome, which is characterized by hearing loss that is present from birth and unusually light-colored skin and hair (hypopigmentation).
 Researchers suggest that Tietz syndrome may be a severe form of Waardenburg syndrome (described below).

-The MITF gene variants that cause Tietz syndrome either delete or change a single protein building block (amino acid) in the basic motif region of the melanocyte inducing transcription factor structure.
-Dimers incorporating the abnormal melanocyte inducing transcription factor cannot be transported into the cell nucleus to bind with DNA.
-As a result, most of the dimers are unavailable to bind to DNA, which affects the development of melanocytes and the production of melanin.
-The resulting reduction or absence of melanocytes in the inner ear leads to hearing loss.
-Decreased melanin production (hypopigmentation) accounts for the light skin and hair color that are characteristic of Tietz syndrome.
+The pathogenic variants in the MITF gene that are associated with Tietz syndrome cause either a deletion or a substitution of a single protein building block (amino acid) in the basic motif region of the MITF protein.
+Dimers with the abnormal protein cannot bind to DNA.
+Because the altered MITF protein prevents the dimer from functioning, the protein is said to have a dominant-negative effect.
+Since the dimer cannot bind to DNA, the activity of the genes that are involved in the development of melanocytes and the production of melanin is impaired.
+A lack of melanocytes in the inner ear leads to hearing loss.
+Decreased melanin production also accounts for the light skin and hair color that are characteristic of Tietz syndrome.

 More About This Health ConditionWaardenburg syndrome

-Variants in the MITF gene have been identified in people with Waardenburg syndrome type II, a disorder that can cause hearing loss and changes in coloring (pigmentation) of the hair, skin, and eyes.
-Some MITF gene variants change the amino acids used to make melanocyte inducing transcription factor, which alters the helix-loop-helix or leucine-zipper motif.
-Other variants result in an abnormally small version of the protein.
-Researchers believe that both types of variant disrupt the formation of dimers.
-Although some dimers are produced, the amount is insufficient for full development of melanocytes.
-As a result, there is a shortage of melanocytes in certain areas of the skin, hair, eyes, and inner ear.
-This shortage leads to hearing loss and the patchy loss of pigmentation associated with Waardenburg syndrome.
+Pathogenic variants in the MITF gene have been identified in people with Waardenburg syndrome type II, a disorder that can cause hearing loss and changes in the pigmentation of the hair, skin, and eyes.
+Some MITF gene variants change the amino acids used to make the MITF protein, which alters the helix-loop-helix or leucine-zipper motif.
+Other variants result in an abnormally short version of the protein.
+Researchers believe that both types of variants disrupt the formation of dimers.
+Without a sufficient number of dimers, cells in certain areas of the skin, hair, eyes, and inner ear may not produce enough melanocytes.
+This shortage leads to hearing loss and the patchy loss of pigmentation associated with Waardenburg syndrome type II.

 - melanogenesis associated transcription factor